-Log home maintenance has some unique aspects to it compared to maintenance on other types of houses.
-One unique problem that log homes present is when the sap or pitch from the logs seeps out to the point where it is visible and unsightly.
+If you have a log home and the logs continue to seep sap or pitch, you’re not alone.
+Log home maintenance has some unique aspects compared to the maintenance requirements of other types of home construction.
+One unique problem log homes present is when sap or pitch from the logs seeps out, becoming visible and unsightly.

-We received the following question from our blog regarding this common problem with log home maintenance.
+We received the following question on our blog about this common problem in log home maintenance.

 Question: Pitch or sap is leaking out from my logs.
 I want to know if there is anything that can be done to keep this from happening.

-Answer: We have seen a number of log-sided and full log homes that have real problems with pitch seeping out of the logs.
-Most are homes built within the past 20 years and all are made of some species of pine, be it eastern, white or Norway pine.
-Most of the time pitch does stop coming out after about five years.
-Often in these cases, the logs need to be blasted to remove the pitch and then the logs need to be re-stained.
+Answer: We have seen a number of log-sided and full-log homes with real problems with pitch seeping out of the logs.
+Most are homes built within the past 20 years, and all are made of some species of pine, be it Eastern, White, or Norway pine.
+Most of the time, pitch stops coming out after about five years.
+Often in these cases, the logs need to be blasted to remove the pitch, and then the logs need to be re-stained.

 How to Repair Leaking in Log Homes Imagine a cozy fall day.
 You’re in the living room sipping a cup…